 If you eat at mainly Table Service (TS) restaurants and order wine, beer, appetizers and/or cocktails, TIW is the way to go.
 Your break-even point is $750.
 You get 20% off of everything at certain restaurants and 18% tip is auto applied to the bill.
-(Be careful of blackout dates and be sure your desired restaurant is still on the plan before you go to Walt Disney World.)
+(Be careful of blackout dates.
+Be sure your desired restaurant is still on the plan, too, before you go to Walt Disney World.)

-If you prefer to stop and eat at a QS where ever you are during the day; do not order much alcohol during TS meals; want to save money by not having to pay tips at QS restaurants; do not usually order appetizers, vacation party eats hearty meals; want to have as much paid as possible in advance, DDP is your best option.
+If you prefer to stop and eat at a QS wherever you are during the day, DDP is the better option.
+Plus, it allows you to save money by not having to pay tips at QS restaurants.
+As long as you don’t normally order appetizers and your vacation party eats hearty meals, the DDP is still the better option.
+Some people also like to have as much paid as possible before their trip.
+The DDP allows you to do that.

 We have done both.
 Our bigger savings is with the dining plan.
 It is also convenient and less stressful to use the DDP.
 It is paid in advance so there is less stress when paying for so many meals every day.
 We may have an alcoholic drink at the TS restaurant, which one is now included with the DDP, but not enough to warrant the TIW card for us.

 When we had the TIW card, we felt obligated to book more TS restaurant reservations than we normally do just so we could utilize the card.
-Any alcohol or snacks/appetizers we consume is never during dinner at a TS restaurant, because it is too much food to consume at once for us and no one wants to carry the extra food back to the room (if you have a refrigerator).
+Any snacks/appetizers we consume is never during dinner at a TS restaurant.
+It is too much food to consume at once for us and no one wants to carry the extra food back to their room (if you have a refrigerator).

-BUT, as time has gone by, it is just my husband and I on the trips and with having a kitchen in our room, we now do not buy either plan.
+As time went by, it is just my husband and I on the trips.
+We usually have a kitchen in our room and do not buy either plan.
 We look at the restaurants offering discounts to Disney Vacation Club members and share many QS meals, because it is enough food for both of us.

 So, what is your decision?